Gourmand, critic and educator James Beard said it best: “Too few people understand a really good sandwich.” So true.

 A very (very) close second is the chicken salad and bacon club at Jimmy's Kitchen in Fenwick.

 And right up there with them all is the turkey and bacon club at Big Fish Grill (available only at lunch).
-Though BFG’s offering is perfectly stacked and constructed, they were relegated to third place because the quarters were served in the oft-feared bread-on-top-&-bottom orientation rather than cut/pointy side up.
+Though BFG's offering is perfectly stacked and constructed, they were relegated to fourth place because the quarters were served in the oft-feared bread-on-top-&-bottom orientation rather than cut/pointy side up.